-Account balances may be invested in hypothetical investments selected by the executive from an array of investment options mirroring the funds in the Company's 401(k) Savings Plan, with the exception of Company stock.
-Participants can daily change their investment selections prospectively by contacting the 401(k) Savings Plan's trustee in the same manner that applies to participants in the 401(k) Savings Plan.
+Account balances may be invested in hypothetical investments selected by the executive from an array of investment options mirroring the funds in the Company's 401(k) Savings Plan, with the exception of Company stock (which is not included as an investment option under the Supplemental Deferred Compensation Plan).
+On a daily basis, participants can change their investment selections prospectively by contacting the 401(k) Savings Plan's trustee in the same manner that applies to participants in the 401(k) Savings Plan.

 When participants elect to defer amounts into the Supplemental Deferred Compensation Plan, they also select when the amounts ultimately will be distributed to them.
 Distributions may either be made in a specific year - whether or not employment has then ended - or at a time that begins at or after the executive's retirement or separation.
 Distributions can be made in a lump sum or up to 15 annual installments.
-However, soon after a participant's employment ends, his or her account balance is automatically distributed in a lump sum - without regard to his or her election - if the balance is \$10.000 or less.
+However, soon after a participant's employment ends, his or her account balance is automatically distributed in a lump sum - without regard to his or her election - if the balance is \$10,000 or less.